 For the Bachelor's of Arts in History, the major requires 42 semester hours of studies in History.
 Students begin with foundational courses in American and world history.
 A variety of in-depth upper-level courses are available for students in three major fields in historical studies: U.S. history, European history and world history.
 Research and writing are emphasized in the program, as well as hands-on experiences through internships and study abroad.
 All history majors study a foreign language through the intermediate level.
+Specific degree requirements are listed on page 116.

 OBJECTIVES: Building on the expected outcomes stated in the Mission and Goals of the College (see p.
-7), the objectives for the Major in History are that the graduate will be able to
+8), the objectives for the Major in History are that the graduate will be able to